 If named is not configured to use views, then managed keys for the server will be tracked in a single file called managed-keys.bind.
-Otherwise, managed keys will be tracked in separate files, one file per view; each file name will be the SHA256 hash of the view name, followed by the extension .mkeys.
+Otherwise, managed keys will be tracked in separate files, one file per view; each file name will be the view name (or, if it contains characters that are incompatible with use as a file name, the SHA256 hash of the view name), followed by the extension .mkeys.